 - Installation:

-or build from source.
+cargo install oss-porteror build from source.

 I'd love to hear feedback, suggestions, or contributions if this is a problem you face too!
 Let me know what you think.